austintoddj/texastwisters/src/data/programs/recreational.md

   image:
     src: '/images/stock/unsplash/gym-08.jpg'
 infoSection:
-  headline: A program designed to help your child have fun
+  headline: A non-competitive program designed to challenge all athletes
-  text: Whether this is your child's first experience in the gym or they've been here for years, they'll have tons of fun learning and growing with skills that will serve them for years to come!
+  text: Whether this is your child's first experience in the gym, or they've been here for years, we have a place for you.
+Contact us today to schedule an evaluation!
   ages: 5 - 18 years old
-  dates: Jan.
-13 - Jun.
-31
+  dates: Year-round
-  schedule: M-F from 8AM - 5 PM
+  schedule: Varies by class
-  classSize: Student to coach ratio of 10:1
+  classSize: Student to coach ratio of 8:1
 descriptionSection:
   text: >
     ## Our unique approach to education